Stateside/JurisdictionPOC/jsc/README.md

   - This can be done by the member signing a request to perform some operation and sending the request to the registry front end that then performs the operation on the member´s behalf.
 This can be done using the EIP-712 standard.
 An example is implemented in @openzeppelin\contracts\governance\Governor.sol
+- add jurisdiction to titletoken and cabinet and make sure this is is validated properly inside contracts
+- add function to validate jurisdicitons (make sure they are properly initialized and secured)

 Payments
 1. Pay registry fees